Vaudem/passport-auth/readme.md

 # Passport Auth

-Passport Auth is a simple back-end application for secure authentication with passport and jsonwebtoken.
+Passport Auth is a simple back-end application for secure authentication :muscle: with passport and jsonwebtoken.

 # Description